Are house prices back from the crash?

 The price of an average home in England and Wales has remained flat since 2007, after taking inflation into account.

-Although most regions have seen prices go up, this has not been as fast as the rate at which prices in general have risen.
+Although most regions have seen house prices go up, this has not been as fast as the rate at which prices in the rest of the economy have risen.

 In some areas, a decline in the average house price could potentially be attributed to single properties being split up into multiple ones, as the analysis is unable to take into account the size of the property sold.
 In Hyde Park and Woodhouse ward in Leeds, the average price so far this year was 57% down from 2007, largely due to the sale of almost 50 student flats.